Last updated: Wednesday, July 29, 8:14 p.m.

 As of March 16, the University Students' Council has closed their operations for the rest of the academic year, including The Spoke, the Wave and Western Film.

-Both Windermere Manor and Perth Hall have been opened by the university to house front-line healthcare workers during the worst of the pandemic.
+Both Windermere Manor and Perth Hall have been opened by the university to house front-line healthcare workers.
 Precautions are being taken to ensure the facilities remain sanitary and ensure the safety of Western’s caretaking staff.

 Western libraries closed their doors as of March 17, until further notice.